M87-virgo/soccer_result_smltr/README.md

 ## Participation
 Coming soon...
 **I invite everyone to participate in this project.**
+- Help for machine-learning implementions are very welcome
+- Same for obtain special data automatically from web-sites

 ## Features
 **Here is little a guide and a small presentation of the functions and possibilities of this tool**